Hou-J/CS7NS1_DistributedFileSystem/README.md

 Jiongxu Hou  17304249

-there is a readme in each folder.
+There is a readme in each folder.

+# Individual Programming Project
+The assignment is to design and implement a distributed file system exhibiting a range of properties.
+This system should be constructed using REST services.

+The task is to design and implement a distributed file system including a set of 7 optional features.
+A distributed file system consisting of a set of individual services or components, that we itemise below:
+Distributed Transparent File Access,
+Security Service,
+Directory Service,
+Replication,
+Caching,
+Transactions,
+Lock Service.

+Grading will be assesed based on a maximum of 25% for any feature implemented, with a total grade capped at 100%.
+Thus, if you complete 7 features, then your work will be graded out of a maximum of 175%, with any grade above 100% reduced to 100%.
+It is anticipated that most students will implement 4 features.

-DistributedTransparentFileAccess
+## DistributedTransparentFileAccess

-	client using restful to access the files on the server. can view file list, read a file, edit a file or delete a file.
+Client using restful to access the files on the server.

+Can view file list, read a file, edit a file or delete a file.

-DirectoryService
+## DirectoryService

-	the client can only take the whole path together with the filename as input(e.g. files\asd\123.txt). view directory using os.walk().
+The client can only take the whole path together with the filename as input (e.g. files\asd\123.txt).

+View directory using *os.walk()*.

-	when deleting a folder, all the folder and files inside are deleted (shutil.rmtree()).
+When deleting a folder, all the folder and files inside are deleted (*shutil.rmtree()*).

-LockService
+## LockService

-	using a list to store the clientid together with the file they are occupying, only the clientid matched, can the client access the file.
+Using a list to store the clientid together with the file they are occupying, only the clientid matched, can the client access the file.

-Caching
+## Caching

-	this is not fully done, my thought is to use a dict as the local cache. store all the operation to that cache. push the cache to the server when exiting or manually select push.
+This is not fully done, my thought is to use a dict as the local cache.
+Store all the operation to that cache.
+Push the cache to the server when exiting or manually select push.

+### Dependencies:

+	pip install -r requirements.txt